Ilse DeLange: The Great Escape

+Next to Me EP

 After releasing another live album, Ilse started working on new material.
 The single Next To Me was released in July 2010 and reached a #9-spot.
 Her first EP Next To Me, was released at 27 August 2010.
 The album only included eight tracks, Ilse explaining that "...she wanted to release new material more often, but due to a heavy touring schedule and contractual obligations didn't have the time to record a whole album".
 Second single Beautiful Distraction charted at No. 18 and third single Carousel peaked at No. 32.
 In early 2011, Next To Me has been certified 2× Platinum.